Explanation of Benefits

 Tuition waiver is applicable to RI Council on Postsecondary Education (RIOPC) non-union and union full-time employees only.
 General fees or course charges (tuition only) for institutions under the jurisdiction of the RIOPC (RIC, CCRI & URI) may be waived for all employees.
 The tuition waiver also applies to the employee's spouse, domestic partner and legal dependents that may pursue courses in a regular study program for credit at the baccalaureate level only.
 Other limits and or restrictions may apply and certain benefits may be treated as taxable income.

-Each employee requesting a tuition waiver either for themselves, spouse, partner or dependent, must complete the FERPA (Family Educational Rights and Privacy Act) Release of Tuition Waiver Records, the Certification for Tuition Waiver Form and Dependency Affidavit Form (if applicable) for each semester, without exception.
-If the Dependency Affidavit is applicable the employees signature must be notarized.
+Each employee requesting a tuition waiver either for themselves, spouse, partner or dependent, must complete the FERPA (Family Educational Rights and Privacy Act) Release of Tuition Waiver Records, the Certification for Tuition Waiver Form (found on MyRIC online services - RIC Employee Homepage), the Dependency Affidavit Form (if applicable), and the tuition bill for each semester - without exception.
+If the Dependency Affidavit is applicable the employee's signature must be notarized.
+Notary services are available in the Office of Human Resources (by appointment only).

 Service Recognition Policy: